Resource-constrained Project Scheduling with Time-of-Use Energy Tariffs and Machine States: A Logic-based Benders Decomposition Approach: Constraint programming model

 \section{Constraint programming model}

-In this section, we propose a model employing a constraint programming approach to solve the model defined in the previous section.
-In particular, we will take advantage of the fact that in the CP model, variables may or may not be present in the final solution, depending on the value of other given variables.
-Hence, we represent the optimal transitions between the energy-intensive tasks with variables of a fixed length that will be allowed to move around the schedule as necessary.
+In this section, we propose a monolithic CP approach to solve the problem defined in the previous section.
+In particular, we will take advantage of the fact that in the CP, some variables may or may not be present in the final solution, depending on the value of other variables.
+These variables are called \textit{``optional''} variables.
+Moreover, we remind the reader that in CP, an interval variable may have either a \textit{fixed} length or be in a range of valid lengths.
+We represent the optimal transitions between the energy-intensive tasks with variables of a fixed length that will be allowed to move around the schedule as necessary.
 This trick allows us to reduce the number of variables needed to represent the optimal transitions, as we can precisely compute the maximum number of optimal transitions of each length that can be used in the schedule.
-For the rest of the article, we will use the notations of the CP constraints defined in \cite{HEINZ2022108586}.
+In the remainder of the article, we will use the CP notations presented in \cite{HEINZ2022108586}.